Elesapiens/API/README.md

 # Content Methods

+from this methods you can get access to our contents and we will provide our front

 ##eleresource

 this method aloud to connect with plataform is tehe principal state the connection to the plataform